temporalio/documentation/docs/server/production-deploy.md

   - **Single Search Attribute Size**: 2KB
   - **Total Search Attribute Size**: 40KB
   - This is configurable with [`SearchAttributesNumberOfKeysLimit`, `SearchAttributesTotalSizeLimit` and `SearchAttributesSizeOfValueLimit`](https://github.com/temporalio/temporal/blob/v1.7.0/service/history/configs/config.go#L440-L442), if you know what you are doing.

+## Securing Temporal

+Please see our dedicated docs on [Temporal Server Security](docs/server/security).

 ## Debugging Temporal